Mission

 Our group is developing the next generation of high dose rate brachytherapy technology, including prototype delivery systems for intensity modulated brachytherapy treatment of prostate, cervix, vaginal and rectal cancers.
 These systems will enable anisotropic intensity modulation of brachytherapy dose distributions by incorporating rotating metallic shields inside brachytherapy catheters and applicators.

-Designed and delivered with accurate anatomic reference, the developed systems will tailor treatments to each individual patient by treating all parts of the tumor without needlessly irradiating large regions of normal tissues surrounding the tumor.
+he developed systems will tailor treatments to each individual patient by treating all parts of the tumor without needlessly irradiating large regions of normal tissues surrounding the tumor.
 Intensity modulated brachytherapy will increase the probability of response and cure while avoiding toxicity, which will increase the quality of life of patients suffering from cancer.

 Monte Carlo-based Dosimetry